SECRET-GUEST/autoclicker/README.md

 :black_small_square: Sacrifice button will not advertise you if you're sure.

-:black_small_square: Window can't be resized.

-:black_small_square: Leaving the app during an infinite loop will let the app continue it's process until you kill it by pressing `F8` key .

 :black_small_square: No errors messages if the app crash .

-:black_small_square: Terrible frontend.

 :black_small_square: Problem with left click turning into right click sometimes for unknown reason.

-:black_small_square: Overlay isn't working

 :black_small_square: Troubles using `,` for new separators in keyword feature.

-:black_small_square: ? section will make a crash because no README.md has been assigned to this section.

 ![image](https://user-images.githubusercontent.com/92639080/234765247-d34deb5b-b194-4b2c-bbcc-aa918d9fcc1a.png)